joestubbs/endofday/docs/tutorial.rst

 Note the input section of each of our count_points tasks: they refer to an output from the generate_coords task, but this is the only input to the task.
 As a result, each count_points task depends on the generate_coords task, but none of them depend on each other.
+When endofday executed this workflow, all count_points tasks will execute in parallel.

 Approximating Pi
 ================